Introduction: My First Café Review in Seoul

 Power Outlets and Best Seats for Working

-Looking for a café with power outlets in Yeouido?
-Not all seats at Café COMMA have them.
+Looking for a café with outlets in Yeouido?
+Not all seats at Cafe COMMA have them.
 When I arrived, the outlet seats were all taken, so I settled for the long high table near the entrance.

 After a while, though, my lower half started to hurt from the tall stool (relatable?).
 Around 3 PM, I moved to a low chair near the window that had an outlet.
-The café wasn’t too crowded, so I found this new seat easily—even during rush hour.
+The seats became available pretty quickly.

 Café Rules to Know Before You Visit